polterguy/phosphorusfive/README.md

 you have "uglifyjs" installed on your system, since the Linux Release configuration of phosphorus.ajax depends upon uglifyjs to minify its javascript.

-## Creating an Ajax widget hierarchy with pf.lambda
+## Creating an Ajax widget hierarchy with p5.lambda

-Below is an example of a piece of pf.lambda code that allows you to create an Ajax widget, which once clicked, creates another Ajax widget, and injects it below your first widget.
+Below is an example of a piece of p5.lambda code that allows you to create an Ajax widget, which once clicked, creates another Ajax widget, and injects it below your first widget.

 ```
-pf.web.create-widget:foo
+p5.web.create-widget:foo
   class:span-24 last
   widget:literal
   element:h1
   innerValue:"click me!"
   onclick
-    pf.web.create-widget
+    p5.web.create-widget
       widget:literal
       element:p
       class:span-18 prepend-6 last
       innerValue:"I was created dynamically.
 Click me too!"
       after:foo
       onclick
-        pf.web.set-widget-property:@/../*/_widget?value
+        p5.web.set-widget-property:@/../*/_widget?value
           style:"background-color:LightBlue"
 ```